I Am... Sasha Fierce: Commercial performance

 I Am...
-Sasha Fierce debuted at number one on the US Billboard 200, selling 482,000 copies in its first week and giving Beyoncé her third consecutive number-one album in the United States, fourth overall, including Destiny's Child's Survivor (2001).
-With this, Beyoncé became the third female artist of the 2000s to have her first three solo albums debut atop the US Billboard 200.
+Sasha Fierce debuted at number one on the U.S. Billboard 200, selling 482,000 copies in its first week and giving Beyoncé her third consecutive number-one album in the United States, fourth overall, including Destiny's Child's Survivor (2001).
+With the debut, Beyoncé became the third female artist of the 2000s to have her first three solo albums debut atop the U.S. Billboard 200.
 Having sold 1,459,000 copies in six weeks of release by the end of 2008, I Am...
 Sasha Fierce emerged as the tenth best-selling album of the year according to Billboard.
 With this achievement, Beyoncé eventually equaled Garth Brooks, Mariah Carey, and Shania Twain for placing an album in Nielsen SoundScan's year-end top ten for the fifth time.
-The album later emerged as the second best-selling album of 2009 in the United States itself.
+The album later emerged as the second best-selling album of 2009 in the United States.
 It has been certified six-times platinum by the Recording Industry Association of America (RIAA).
 As of July 2022, I Am...
 Sasha Fierce has sold 8.12 million album-equivalent units in the United States.
 In the United Kingdom, the album debuted at number ten on November 29, 2008, becoming Beyoncé's lowest-debuting album despite having higher first-week sales than her previous album, B'Day (2006).
 Following her performance at The X Factor fifth season finale with winner Alexandra Burke, the album moved up to number nine on December 27, 2008.
 Due to the success of its singles in the United Kingdom, particularly "Sweet Dreams", I Am...
 Sasha Fierce rose from number five to its highest peak of number two in its thirty-ninth week on the chart, which was the week of August 16, 2009.
 It is her best-selling album in the United Kingdom, having sold over 1.5 million units.
 It was certified six times platinum by the British Phonographic Industry.